olegasodinas/gpro-race-analysis/README.md

 ## Overview

 This project is designed to collect HTML and JSON files that were previously saved from different sources and bring them together in one place.
-Once collected, the files can be inspected, processed, or analyzed using custom logic.
+Once collected, files can be inspected, processed or analyzed using custom logic.

 The focus is on **organization, simplicity, and extensibility**.